abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   $$ lets use new, some phonons are missing though
 -->

-Ar:
+## Ar

-    Ar.in: (3s, 3p) in valence.
-Has 2 projectors in the d-channel to improve transferability.
+  * Ar.in: (3s, 3p) in valence.
+Has 2 d-projectors to improve transferability.
     Can be used for GW.

-K:
+## K

-    K-sp.in: (3s, 3p) semicore states in valence.
-        Has 2 projectors in the d-channel to improve transferability.
+  * K-sp.in: (3s, 3p) semicore states in valence.
+Has 2 d-projectors to improve transferability.
     Can be used for GW.

-Ca:
+## Ca

-    Ca-sp.in: (3s, 3p) semicore states in valence.
-        Has 2 projectors in the d-channel to improve transferability.
+  * Ca-sp.in: (3s, 3p) semicore states in valence.
+Has 2 d-projectors to improve transferability.
     Can be used for GW.

-Sc:
+## Sc

-    Sc-sp.in: (3s, 3p) semicore states in valence.
+  * Sc-sp.in: (3s, 3p) semicore states in valence.
 Can be used for GW.

-Ti:
+## Ti

-    Ti-sp.in: (3s, 3p) semicore states in valence.
+  * Ti-sp.in: (3s, 3p) semicore states in valence.
 Can be used for GW.

-V:
+## V

-    V-sp.in: (3s, 3p) semicore states in valence.
+  * V-sp.in: (3s, 3p) semicore states in valence.
 Can be used for GW.

+## Cr

-Cr: $$ the mc could be improved
+  the mc could be improved

-    Cr-sp.in: Default version with (3s, 3p) semicore states in valence.
-Can be used for GW. deltafactor ~= 10 but ...
+  * Cr-sp.in: Default version with (3s, 3p) semicore states in valence.

-    Cr-sp-high.in: Similar to Cr-sp.in but with smaller core radii (and larger cutoff) for high-accuracy calculations.
     Can be used for GW.

-Mn:
-    Mn-sp.in: Default version with (3s, 3p) semicore states in valence.
-Can be used for GW. deltafactor ~= 18 but ...

-    Mn-sp-high.in: Similar to Mn-sp.in but with smaller core radii (and larger cutoff) for high-accuracy calculations.
+  * Cr-sp-high.in: Similar to Cr-sp.in but with smaller core radii (and larger cutoff) for high-accuracy calculations.
 Can be used for GW.

-Fe: ** model core charge too hard, try the one from Fe-sp-high.
+## Mn

-    Fe-sp.in: Default version with (3s, 3p) semicore states in valence. deltafactor ~= 8.1.
+  * Mn-sp.in: Default version with (3s, 3p) semicore states in valence.
-        Uses `ncon 3`, the standard is 4.
     Can be used for GW.

-    Fe-sp-high.in: Smaller core radii for high accuracy calculations. deltafactor ~= 2.0.
+  * Mn-sp-high.in: Similar to Mn-sp.in but with smaller core radii (and larger cutoff) for high-accuracy calculations.
+Can be used for GW.

+## Fe
+  model core charge too hard, try the one from Fe-sp-high.

+  * Fe-sp.in: Default version with (3s, 3p) semicore states in valence.
+    Can be used for GW.
 Uses `ncon 3`, the standard is 4.

+  * Fe-sp-high.in: Smaller core radii for high accuracy calculations Can be used for GW.
+Uses `ncon 3`, the standard is 4.

+## Co:

+  mc could be improved

+  * Co-sp.in: Default version with (3s, 3p) semicore states in valence.
     Can be used for GW.

-Co: $$ mc could be improved
-    Co-sp.in: Default version with (3s, 3p) semicore states in valence. deltafactor ~= 1.2.
+  * Co-sp-high.in: Smaller core radii for high accuracy calculations.
     Can be used for GW.
-    Co-sp-high.in: Smaller core radii for high accuracy calculations. deltafactor ~= 0.7 Can be used for GW.

-Ni:
+## Ni

-    Ni-sp.in: Default version with (3s, 3p) semicore states in valence. deltafactor ~= 1.2
+  * Ni-sp.in: Default version with (3s, 3p) semicore states in valence.

-    Ni-sp-high.in: Smaller core radii for high accuracy calculations. deltafactor ~= 1.2
+  * Ni-sp-high.in: Smaller core radii for high accuracy calculations.

-Cu:
+## Cu

-    Cu-sp.in: Default version with (3s, 3p) semicore states in valence. deltafactor ~= 0.3
+  * Cu-sp.in: Default version with (3s, 3p) semicore states in valence.
     Can be used for GW.

-    Cu-sp-high.in: Smaller core radii for high accuracy calculations. deltafactor ~= 0.3 Can be used for GW.
+  * Cu-sp-high.in: Smaller core radii for high accuracy calculations.

-Zn-sp:*
+    Can be used for GW.

+## Zn

+  * Zn.in

+  * Zn-sp.in
     I've added the GW tag (ok but not "perfect", ask Michiel if he has specialized version) Ask about mc params
     $$ Michiel will look at this. the total energy convergence look a bit suspicious...

-3 9.5 1.25

-Ga:
-    Ga-low.in
+## Ga

+  * Ga-low.in:

-    Ga-d.in: 3d in valence, default for GS applications.
+  * Ga-d.in: 3d in valence, default for GS applications.
 NOT recommended for GW.

-    Ga-spd-high.in: Include full (3s, 3p, 3d) shell in valence.
-Recommended version for GW
+  * Ga-spd-high.in: Include full (3s, 3p, 3d) shell in valence.
-        and high accuracy calculations but it's hard
+    Recommended version for GW and high accuracy calculations but it's hard

-Ge:
+## Ge:

-    Ge-low.in
+  * Ge-low.in:

-    Ge-d: 3d in valence, default for GS applications.
+  * Ge-d: 3d in valence, default for GS applications.
 NOT recommended for GW.

-    Ge-spd-high.in: Include full (3s, 3p, 3d) shell in valence.
+  * Ge-spd-high.in: Include full (3s, 3p, 3d) shell in valence.
 Recommended version for GW
     and high accuracy calculations but it's hard

+## As
   [DONE, RUNNING] phonons are missing

-As:
-    As.in:** No convergence (v(d)?)
-Try As-new with modcore from As As-d:* Require GW version
+  * As.in:** No convergence (v(d)?)
+Try As-new with modcore from As

+  * As-d:* Require GW version

-    As-spd-high has good logders but it's hard)
+  * As-spd-high has good logders but it's hard)

-Se:
-    Se-d.in: Require GW version
+## Se

+  * Se.in: Not recommended for GW

+  * Se-d.in: Include 3d in valence.
+Not recommended for GW

-    Se-spd.in: Se-spd-high has good logders but it's hard)
+  * Se-spd.in: Se-spd-high has good logders but it's hard)

-Br:
+    TODO: Remove model core-charge too localized

+## Br

-    Br.in: needs GW version
+  * Br.in: Not recommended for GW
-    Br-d.in

-Kr:
+  * Br-d.in: Include 3d in valence.
+Not recommended for GW

+  * Br-spd.in: Include full (3s, 3p, 3d) shell in valence.
+    Recommended version for GW and high accuracy calculations but it's hard TOO HARD (model core)

+## Kr

-    Kr.in: needs GW version
+  * Kr.in: needs GW version

+## Rb:

+    Use new
+  * Rb-sp-new.in:
 <!--
 ##################################
 Rb-sp (oscillations in vloc(q))
 There are other elements with dvloc0 /= 0
 ##################################
-# lloc lpopt rc5 dvloc0
-4 5 1.7 4.0
-Rb/Rb-sp.in:# lloc lpopt rc5 dvloc0
-Rb/Rb-sp.in-4 5 1.7 4.0

-Generated Rb-sp-new TO BE TESTED
 -->

-Sr:
+## Sr

-    Sr-sp.in
+  * Sr-sp.in

-Y:
+## Y

-    Y-sp.in: 4s-4p semicore in valence.
+  * Y-sp.in: 4s-4p semicore in valence.
 Requires GW version?

-Zr:
+## Zr

-    Zr-sp.in: 4s-4p semicore in valence.
+  * Zr-sp.in: 4s-4p semicore in valence.
 Can be used for GW.

-Nb:
+## Nb

-    Nb-sp.in: 4s-4p semicore in valence.
+  * Nb-sp.in: 4s-4p semicore in valence.
 Can be used for GW

-Mo:
+## Mo

-    Mo-sp.in: 4s-4p semicore in valence.
+  * Mo-sp.in: 4s-4p semicore in valence.
 Can be used for GW

-Tc:
+## Tc

-    Tc-sp.in: 4s-4p semicore in valence.
+  * Tc-sp.in: 4s-4p semicore in valence.
 Can be used for GW

-Ru:
+## Ru

-    Ru-sp.in: 4s-4p semicore in valence.
+  * Ru-sp.in: 4s-4p semicore in valence.
 Can be used for GW

-Rh:
+## Rh

-    Rh-sp.in: 4s-4p semicore in valence.
+  * Rh-sp.in: 4s-4p semicore in valence.

-Pd: Previous attempt to generate Pd without semicore lead to ghost state at +1 eV
+## Pd

-    Pd-sp.in: 4s-4p semicore in valence.
+  * Pd-sp.in: 4s-4p semicore in valence.
 Require GW version
+    Previous attempt to generate Pd without semicore lead to ghost state at +1 eV

+## Ag

-Ag: It seems difficult to get good logders without semicore
+  * Ag-sp.in.
+It seems difficult to get good logders without semicore
-    Ag-sp.in

-Cd:
+## Cd

-    Cd.in:* Has ghost at +73 Ha $$ to discuss.
+  * Cd.in:* Has ghost at +73 Ha $$ to discuss.
 Require GW version

-In:
+  * Cd-sp.in:

+## In

-    In-d: Default version for GS application with 4d in valence.
+  * In-d: Default version for GS application with 4d in valence.
     GHOST_In-20eV.
 Not reccomended for GW.

-    In-spd-high: is much better for GW
+  * In-spd-high.in: is much better for GW

-Sn:
+## Sn

-    Sn-d: Default version for GS applications. ghost at +60 eV
+  * Sn-d.in: Default version for GS applications. ghost at +60 eV

-    Sn-spd: Sn-spd-high for GW)
+  * Sn-spd.in: Sn-spd-high for GW

-Sb:
+## Sb

-    Sb-d: ghost at +20 eV,
+  * Sb-d.in: ghost at +20 eV,

-    Sb-spd-high: for GW
+  * Sb-spd-high.in: for GW

-Te:
-    Te:
+## Te

+  * Te.in

-    Te-d: ghost at +77 eV  (Should try Te-spd-high for GW)
+  * Te-d.in: ghost at +77 eV  (Should try Te-spd-high for GW)

-    Te-spd-high: for GW)
+  * Te-spd-high.in: for GW)

-I: needs GW version
-    I.in:
-    I-d
-    I-spd-high
+## I

+  * I.in: Not recommended for GW

+  * I-d.in: Include 4d in valence.
+Not recommended for GW

+  * I-spd-high: Include full (3s, 3p, 3d) shell in valence.
+    Recommended version for GW and high accuracy calculations.

+## Xe
-Xe: Require GW version
+  Require GW version

-    Xe.in: 5s-5p in valence.
+  * Xe.in: 5s-5p in valence.
 Two projectors for f to improve trasferability.

+## Cs

-Cs-sp: logders are deviation from 2.5 H no ghosts to be seen however
+  * Cs-sp.in: logders are deviation from 2.5 H no ghosts to be seen however

+## Ba

-Ba-sp-new: seems to have a ghost around 6 eV
-    Ba-sp-new adds two projectors for f to improve deltafactor and GBRV tests.
+  * Ba-sp-new.in: seems to have a ghost around 6 eV Ba-sp-new adds two projectors for f to improve deltafactor and GBRV tests.

+## Hf

-Hf: Needs a GW version fsp is probably unavoidable but log ders are not optimal.
-    the p version is the only one that does not have an explicit f projector, did we never try?
+  Needs a GW version fsp is probably unavoidable but log ders are not optimal. the p version is the only one that does not have an explicit f projector, did we never try?

-    Hf-p.in
+  * Hf-p.in

-    Hf-sp.in
+  * Hf-sp.in

-    Hf-fsp.in
+  * Hf-fsp.in

+Hf/Hf-p.in:# lloc lpopt rc5 dvloc0
+Hf/Hf-p.in-4 5 1.85 8.0

+## Ta

-Ta: the missing f, only at 1 H below the fermi level is probably too much to classify the sp as GW
+  the missing f, only at 1 H below the fermi level is probably too much to classify the sp as GW
-    Ta/Ta-sp.in
-    Ta/Ta-fsp.in

-W:
-    W-sp.in
-    W-fsp.in
+  * Ta-sp.in:

+  * Ta-fsp.in:

+## W

+  * W-sp.in:

+  * W-fsp.in:

+## Re:

-Re: needs GW version
+  * Re-sp.in: needs GW version

-    Re-sp.in:
+## Os

-Os: needs GW version
+  needs GW version
-    Os-sp.in:
+  * Os-sp.in:

+## Ir
-Ir: removed the GW tag, 4f to close
+  Ir-sp: removed the GW tag, 4f to close

+## Pt
-Pt: fsp softer model core charge? the two highest energy points seem off...
-    add an f projector to sp?
+  fsp softer model core charge? the two highest energy points seem off... add an f projector to sp?
   $ removed the GW tag from sp, its high in energy and the fsp shows a serious overlap
+  Pt-sp: Regenerated with modcore 3
+  (Pt-p gives much better deltafactor but has ghosts at +25 eV, Pt-ex-sp does not improve, new df with pt-sp-icmod3 is 4.8) Ask michiel about MC

+  * Pt-sp.in:

+  * Pt-fsp.in:

+## Au
-Au: $ removed the GW tag from sp, its high in energy and the fsp shows a serious overlap
+  $ removed the GW tag from sp, its high in energy and the fsp shows a serious overlap
   $ we actually did the GW calcualtion on gold both SigmaX and SigmaC are seriously affected by unfreezing
   $ the 4f electrons ~10% total effect. since they are les deep in the Hf-Pt series I don't trust the GW tag on any
   $ of them on non f potentials

+  * Au-sp.in

+## Hg:
-Hg: $ ghost in Hg clear example of what kind of signature in the logder produces a real ghost
+  $ ghost in Hg clear example of what kind of signature in the logder produces a real ghost

+  * Hg.in:

+  * Hg-sp.in

+## Tl:

-Tl: $ -d has a ghost at ~ +60 eV similar signature as in Hg
+  $ -d has a ghost at ~ +60 eV similar signature as in Hg
   $ the 4f may still be to high in energy (4.2H) for GW

+  * Tl-d.in:

+  * T-spd-high.in:

+## Pb-d:
-Pb-d: (ghost at +70, use Pb-spd-high for GW)
+  (ghost at +70, use Pb-spd-high for GW)
   $ the 4f may still be to high in energy (4.8H) for GW

+  * Pb-d.in:
+  * Pb-spd-high.in:

+## Bi:

-Bi-d:* (ghost at +70 eV, use Bi-spd-high for GW)
+  (ghost at +70 eV, use Bi-spd-high for GW)
   $ 4f at 5.6H

+  * Bi-d.in
+  * Bi-spd-high.in

+## Po

-Po-d (ghost at +58 eV, use Po-spd-high for GW)
-    $ 4f at 6.4H
+  * Po-d.in: (ghost at +58 eV, use Po-spd-high for GW) $ 4f at 6.4H

+  * Po-spd-high.in

+## Rn:

-Rn: d is only 1.7H below ef ...
+  d is only 1.7H below ef ...

-Pt-sp: Regenerated with modcore 3
-       (Pt-p gives much better deltafactor but has ghosts at +25 eV, Pt-ex-sp does not improve, new df with pt-sp-icmod3 is 4.8) Ask michiel about MC
+  * Rn.in:

 TODO: $ test for the 6th row the addition of an explicit f projector
 TODO: Pd --> Cd (look at Pd/Ag/Cd carefully)